 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

 It is always a good idea to have a great packing list, whether you are first time cruisers or experienced sailors.
-Your specific cruise, whether it is a river cruise, an adventure cruise, a Caribbean cruise or an Alaskan cruise, it is always a great tip to check your cruise ship’s website for the latest updated info on what may be required for your cruise.
+Your specific cruise, whether it is a river cruise, an adventure cruise, a Caribbean cruise, or an Alaskan cruise, is always a great tip to check your cruise ship’s website for the latest updated info on what may be required for your cruise.

 Before you sail, there are some essential questions to consider.